atimin/nitpicker/README.rst

 ........................

-The project has been started to fix some problems that many developers and testers might be familiar to:
+The project has been started to fix some problems that many developers and testers, who practice black-box testing, might be familiar to:

-1. QA tests are not under version control with the code.
+1. Black-box testing are not under version control with the code.
 Why not?
-As developers, we would like to do some review of tests like code review.
-As a manger I would be calm knowing that all QA plans and cases are stored with the code on Git repository always available.
+As developers, we would like to do some review of test cases like code review.
+As a manger I would be calm knowing that all the test plans and cases are stored with the code on Git repository and are always available.

-2. QA tests stay apart from the develop cycle.
+2. Black-box testing stays apart from the develop cycle.
 I can ban a merge request if it breaks my unit or integration tests because I see it at once by using CI tools.
 I believe it is possible for manual tests too.
 I want my CI tool to check if a tester do all the needed tests.

-3. A QA tool should be interactive.
+3. A testing tool should be interactive.
 When you see a whole test case with all the steps it is hard not to jump between them trying to do test as fast as possible.
 When a tester is in a dialogue with a tool and goes step-by-step, they can test more carefully.
 Especially,